CUFCTL/mlbd/skills/getting-started.md

 ## Getting Started

 There is a lot you will have to learn in order to be able to do machine learning / data science work on a high-performance computing system.
 So for now, let's just focus on setting everything up.
-Here's the breakdown:
+Here's the summary:

 1. Get access to Palmetto
-2. Login to JupyterLab
+2. Login to Palmetto OnDemand
 3. Create an Anaconda environment
-4. Add your environment to JupyterLab
+4. Create a Jupyter kernel for your environment
 5. Download the Jupyter notebooks to Palmetto
 6. Run the Introduction notebook